proofzero/rollupid/docs/reference/galaxy-api.md

 Access to Galaxy is served up by a GraphQL (GQL) API at [https://galaxy.rollup.id](https://galaxy.rollup.id)

+{% hint style="info" %}
+To prevent abuse, the service limits requests for each application to 10 per minute.
+{% endhint %}

 ## Setup Guide

 There are several ways you can consume GQL APIs and we've documented how below.
 If you are interested in a deeper understanding of GraphQL you can visit the [GraphQL documentation portal.](https://graphql.org/learn/)